A Political Romance

 A Political Romance is a satirical pamphlet by Laurence Sterne, first published in 1759.
-The story is an allegory, translating the jockeying for preferments within the church into a squabble for used clothing within a small country parish.
+The story is an allegory, translating the jockeying for paid appointments within the Church of England into a squabble for used clothing within a small country parish.
 Stylistically, it is influenced by the satirists Jonathan Swift and Alexander Pope.

 Sterne wrote the pamphlet in an attempt to improve his career as a clergyman in the Church of England.
 Sterne's patron John Fountayne had an ongoing rivalry with another ecclesiastical figure, Francis Topham; in 1758, Topham began a pamphlet war airing some of his longstanding grievances.
 Sterne's A Political Romance was the fourth and final pamphlet in the debate.
 It harshly mocks Topham, supporting Fountayne's version of events.
 After the allegorical narrative, the work includes an equally-satirical key, and two letters by Sterne.
 The pamphlet was suppressed soon after publication: the Archbishop of York considered it embarrassing, and requested Sterne to burn all available copies.
 He did so, keeping only his original manuscript; until 1905, it was believed that all original printed copies were lost, and only six accidental survivors are now known.

 Despite the poor reception of the pamphlet, it provided a crucial turning point in Sterne's career.
 The short satire was his first work of fiction; having discovered his talent for humour writing at the age of 46, he dedicated the rest of his life to it.
 His highly successful serial novel, Tristram Shandy (1759–67), began to appear within the year.